andreasm80/blog.local/content/post/2024-01-15-proxmox-opentofu-ansible-and-kubernetes/index.md

 ## Deploy VMs using OpenTofu and install Kubernetes using Ansible and Kubespray

 In this section I will automate everything from deploying VMs to install Kubernetes on these VMs.
 This task will involve OpenTofu, Ansible and Kubespray.
-It will deploy 6 virtual machines, with two different resource configuration.
+It will deploy 6 virtual machines, with two different resource configurations.
 It will deploy 3 vms intended to be used as Kubernetes controlplane nodes, and 3 vms intended to be Kubernetes worker nodes.
 Thats the task for OpenTofu, as soon as OpenTofu has done its part it will trigger an Ansible playbook to initiate Kubespray to install Kubernetes on all my nodes.
-This should be a fully automated task from me just executing *tofu apply plan* to a ready Kubernetes cluster.
+This should then end up in a fully automated task from me just executing *tofu apply plan* to a ready Kubernetes cluster.

 I will start by creating another subfolder in my *proxmox* folder called *k8s-cluster-02*.
 In this folder I will reuse the following files: